PoisotLab/ms_betacov_mapping/README.md

 information about human activity (rather than human presence through anthropisation) could allow to partition this risk further, alebit at the cost of more hypotheses required to estimate the amount of risk represented by each activity.
-Our map of risk overlays with recent results from @Cohen2022SamStr -- areas of purported high risk/diversitifcation potential (Madagascar, South-America) overlay with sampling gaps for *Betacoronavirus*, stressing the need for spatially targeted monitoring and discovery.
+Our map of purported high risk/diversitifcation potential (Madagascar, South-America) overlay with sampling gaps for *Betacoronavirus* [@Cohen2022SamStr], stressing the need for spatially targeted monitoring and discovery.

 ![Overlap of the percent of each pixel occupied by urbanized structures, representing the degree of settlement, on the spillover risk map (where the risk